lukesrw/codenames-assistant/README.md

 -   Button to update the notes with a list of cards (grouped by team)
 -   Button to automatically list word combinations, if there's a clue

-### Clue Buttons
+### Clue & Card Buttons

-Codenames Assistant adds two buttons when a clue has been given:
+Codenames Assistant adds two buttons to each card, as well as when a clue has been given:

 -   "Merriam Webster" Button
-     Opens a new tab to the Merriam Webster definition of the given clue.
+     Opens a new tab to the Merriam Webster definition of the given clue/card.

 -   "Wikipedia" Button
-     Opens a new tab to the Wikipedia page of the given clue.
+     Opens a new tab to the Wikipedia page of the given clue/card.

 ### Clue Notifications

 Codenames Assistant sends a browser notification when a new clue has been given.

 You don't need to keep checking the Codenames tab to see when there's a clue.

-## Todo

--   "Merriam Webster" button for each card on the board, just in case (issue #2)